 Ana Pessoa was born in Lisbon, in 1982.
 She’s an author of children and young adult books, all of them published by Planeta Tangerina.
 In 2011, she won Branquinho da Fonseca (Expresso/Gulbenkian) Prize with her first book “The karate girl’s red notebook”.
 In 2018, she was distinguished with Maria Rosa Colaço Literary Prize for the […]

 While growing up, Ana was lucky enough to live right next to the beach.
 That’s where she used to spend most of her time — not only diving in the sea, but also exploring tide pools, taking walks and seeking fossils.
 As Ana grew up, she always kept her interest and curiosity towards the sea. […]

 Born in São Paulo, Brazil, in 1972.
 She graduated in Pharmacy at UNESP and Design and Communication at EPA (BR).
 In 2000 she received a scholarship from Yamanashi Design Center (JP) and lived there for one year.
-Since 2004 she is part of the Planeta Tangerina team.
-She won the National Prize of Illustration and […]
+She has been part of the Planeta Tangerina team since 2004.
+She won the National Prize of Illustration […]

 Madalena was born in Lisbon, in 1974.
 She is an illustrator.
 She graduated in Communication Design at the Fine-Arts University of Lisbon and later specialised in graphic design at the University of Barcelona.
 In 1999, Madalena founded Planeta Tangerina together with three friends.
 Planeta Tangerina started out as a content, illustration and graphic design studio, […]